bigwiv/Biopython-cn/en/chr04.rst

     description='gi|45478711|ref|NC_005816.1| Yersinia pestis biovar Microtus ... sequence', dbxrefs=[])

-Now, let°Øs have a look at the key attributes of this ``SeqRecord`` individually ®C starting with the ``seq`` attribute which gives you a ``Seq`` object:
+Now, let‚Äôs have a look at the key attributes of this ``SeqRecord`` individually ‚Äì starting with the ``seq`` attribute which gives you a ``Seq`` object:

 .. code:: verbatim